jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

                 (RED, 'WALK')
             )

-  the test is still green
+  the test passes

-* I change the third :ref:`assertion<what is an assertion?>`
+* I change the third :ref:`assertion<what is an assertion?>`, which is for when the light is :yellow:`YELLOW`, the timer is :red:`NOT done` and the walk button is :green:`pushed`

   ================  =============== ================= =================================
   current light     timer           walk button       show